chrisroselli/oak-template-generator/README.md

 Open them up in your favorite editor and paste them into our CMS.
 Yes, that's it.
 ## Post generator tweaks
-Now I hope you didn't think you were gonna paste those files into the CMS and post "Site ready for review" on 5pm.
+Now I hope you didn't think you were gonna paste those files in and poof, "Site ready for review".
-There will certainly be some code clean up to do.
-But hey, the boring part's out of the way(content), now time to make that site shine!
+There will certainly be some code tweaking to do.
+But hey, the boring part's out of the way....content, now time to make that site pop!

 ## Getting To Know Slush